CHFI-FM: Adult contemporary

 A new logo was unveiled in 2000, when Rogers rebranded the station from CHFI FM98 and the "Toronto's Perfect Music Mix" slogan, to 98.1 CHFI, moving away from soft adult contemporary to mainstream AC under the "Toronto's Soft Rock" slogan.

 In June 2003, CHFI, competing closely with rival adult contemporary station CJEZ, revamped their morning show to attract younger listeners.
 Firing Erin Davis and moving Bob Magee to afternoons, the station named Mad Dog and Billie, later known as "Jay and Billie", as the morning team, beginning June 23.
 Jay and Billie hosted mornings on co-owned Toronto station CISS-FM before it flipped to adult hits earlier that month.
-In addition, the station rebranded as 98.1 CHFI (pronounced, "ninety-eight-one CHFI") instead, and unveiled the "Today's Lite Music" slogan.
+In addition, the station rebranded as 98-1 CHFI (pronounced, "ninety-eight-one CHFI"), and unveiled the "Today's Lite Music" slogan.

 Bringing Jay and Billie on for mornings backfired on CHFI, as the station's ratings declined.
 In September 2004, Erin Davis was hired by CJEZ as a fill-in co-host, working alongside Mike Cooper.
 This brought CJEZ's ratings up dramatically, beating CHFI in several target audience demographics.
 In June 2005, CHFI management fired Jay and Billie, rehired Davis for mornings (who returned on September 6), and also hired Mike Cooper as her co-host on October 26 after his contract with CJEZ expired.
 At the same time, the station returned to using the point on the station's ID, returned to its soft AC format, and switched its slogan to "Toronto's Lite Favourites."
 This turned around CHFI's popularity, as the station reclaimed the top spot in the Toronto ratings, while CJEZ's ratings fell.